FabricioLince/BehaviourEsolang/README.md

 ## Control Nodes

-There are Sequencers, Selector and Repeaters, these are the control Nodes.
+There are Sequencers, Selectors, Repeaters and the If Operator, these are the control Nodes.

 We also have the Optional and the Negator, which modify the resulting evaluation of a Node.